College of Education - Department of Language, Literacy, and Special Education

 - Reflect on their own and colleagues’ practice to enhance literacy instruction in the classroom, school, and district.
 Take a leadership role in planning, implementing, and evaluating professional development efforts.

 For more information about admission and course requirements please visit Global Learning and Partnerships of Rowan University:

-- For information about the Reading Specialist track, click here
+- For information about the Reading Specialist specialization, click here

-- For information about the Reading Practitioner track, click here.
+- For information about the Reading Practitioner specialization, click here.

 For Financial Aid Information click here.